Free to Be... You and Me: Overview

-The original idea to create the album began with Marlo Thomas, who wanted to teach her then-young niece Dionne about life, in particular that it is acceptable to refute or reject the gender stereotypes expressed in children's books of the period.
+The original idea to create the album began with Marlo Thomas, who wanted to teach her then-young niece Dionne (née Gordon) Kirchner. about life, in particular that it is acceptable to refute or reject the gender stereotypes expressed in children's books of the period.
 In an Emmy Legends interview Thomas explains:

 I told my sister Terre "it would take Dionne 30 years to get over it [stories featuring traditional gender roles], the same as it took all of us.
 We need to find her some different books to read," and she said, "You go and find 'em."

 Well there weren't any.
 And not only weren't there any, I was in the bookstore one day looking around and found this one (picture book—I'm Glad I'm a Boy!
 I'm Glad I'm a Girl! by Whitney Darrow Jr.) that showed a pilot on one page and a stewardess on a facing page (with a caption) that said "Boys are pilots, girls are stewardesses."
 Well I nearly had a heart attack right there in the bookstore.
 So I said "I'll make a record for Dionne.
 I'll ask everybody to donate their talents and it'll be fun."

 Produced by Carole Hart, with music produced by Stephen J. Lawrence and Bruce Hart, with stories and poems directed by Alan Alda, the title has never been out of print.

 Proceeds went to the Ms. Foundation for Women.
-The album was originally released on Bell Records in 1972 and, since 1975, has been available on Arista Records cassettes and CDs.
+The album was originally released on Bell Records in 1972 and, since 1974, has been available on Arista Records cassettes and CDs.

 Well-known songs include "It's All Right to Cry," sung by football hero Rosey Grier; the title track by the New Seekers; "Helping," a Shel Silverstein poem performed by Tom Smothers; "Sisters and Brothers" by the Voices of East Harlem; and "When We Grow Up" performed by Diana Ross on the album and by Roberta Flack and a teenage Michael Jackson on the special.

 Other sketches, some of them animated in the television special, include "Atalanta," co-narrated by Thomas and Alda, a retelling of the ancient Greek legend of Atalanta; "Boy Meets Girl" with Thomas and Mel Brooks providing the voices for puppets, designed, performed and manipulated by Wayland Flowers, resembling human babies, who use cultural gender stereotypes to try to discover which is a boy and which a girl; "William's Doll", based on Charlotte Zolotow's picture book about a boy whose family resists his requests for a doll until his grandmother explains that William wishes to practice being a good father; and "Dudley Pippin" with Robert Morse and Billy De Wolfe, based on stories by Phil Ressner.

 A number of pieces from the record did not make the special, most for lack of time, although "Housework" was left off due to the somewhat condescending tone it lent to its description of domestic workers.

 Thomas says in the Emmy Legends 40th anniversary interview: